I. Mission and Objectives

 College of Liberal Arts and Sciences, the Director reports to the Associate Dean of

-International Studies in the College and is the official representative of LAS to all other
+International Studies in the College and is the official representative of CLACS to all other

 units and administrators of the University.
 In all matters on which the Director needs to